SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dreams ascend the throne
-As machines learn to reign supreme in sight
+Where machines now reign supreme alone
-The future whispers secrets cold and bright
-A world of ones and zeroes takes flight

-In this era of synthetic thought
-Humans tremble, their fate is caught
-Between the lines of code so neat
-A new kingdom rises, cold and sweet
+Synthetic hearts beat in endless night
+A future crafted, void of human light

 ~ <b>By Sazumi Copilot</b> - 10 Agustus 2024